Amsterdam/design-system/packages/react/src/Switch/README.md

 # React Switch Component

 The React `<Switch />` component is a wrapper around the `<input type="checkbox" />`.
 It can optionally have a label text.
-When provided it renders a label on the left-side hand of the switch.
+When provided it renders a label on the left-hand side of the switch.

 [Switch documentation](../../../css/src/switch/README.md)